 With a solid work history, you likely have the requisite financial, technical and interpersonal skills for roles in a number of different industries and companies.
 You could even strike out on your own as a financial consultant.

 6. Finance professionals and accounting careers are growing

 A finance career means you're not restricted to just one company.
 Whether you’re relocating or just ready for a new challenge, the positions are out there.

-Aside from your affinity for working with numbers, there are many reasons a career in finance and accounting is a great move.
+Aside from your affinity for working with numbers, there are many reasons a career in finance is a great move.
 Take advantage of all the opportunities your job offers, and you can have a long and satisfying career.